 Product marketing typically owns it.
 They collaborate with sales (what language resonates in conversations), product (what differentiates us technically), and leadership (strategic positioning).
 The best frameworks are co-created, not handed down.

-Want content that reinforces your messaging consistently? theStacc publishes 30 SEO-optimized articles to your site every month.
-Automatically.
-Start for $1 →
+Want content that reinforces your messaging on a schedule, without writing it yourself? theStacc plans, writes, and publishes articles to your site.
+Sign up for free →